Individual Chain Construction

 Thresholds must be defined in the L1 menu, but do not need to correspond to the L1 item that seeds the chain.

-For example, the chain HLT_2mu10_e5_L12MU10 should be seeded by ['MU10','EM3']: but this does not mean that the L1 item needs to actually contain EM3.
-In this case, what happens is the very first HLT step applies a requirement on EM3 in addition to 2MU10, and if there are no EM3 RoIs in the event the reconstruction does not proceed and the trigger is marked as failing.
+For example, the chain HLT_2mu10_e5_L12MU10 should be seeded by ['MU10','eEM5']: but this does not mean that the L1 item needs to actually contain eEM5.
+In this case, what happens is the very first HLT step applies a requirement on eEM5 in addition to 2MU10, and if there are no eEM5 RoIs in the event the reconstruction does not proceed and the trigger would not accept such an event.

-In the muon case discussed above, the choice of MU10 to seed muon reconstruction seems obvious, but it is not always so cut and dry: for example, should e9 be seeded by EM8VH or EM7?
-Never guess, always check with the relevant signature!
+The choice of MU10 to seed muon reconstruction seems obvious, but it is not always the case: for example, should e9 chain leg be seeded by eEM9L or eEM9?
+Never guess, always check with the relevant signature group!

 Stream